tdanino12/ensemble_ddpg_on_off/partical_and_mujoco/README.md

 The `requirements.txt` file can be used to install the necessary packages into a virtual environment (not recommended).

 ## Run an experiment
+To run 6a and 9a we need to install particle environment from "https://github.com/thu-rllab/CFCQL/tree/main/continuous/multiagent-particle-envs"

 ```shell
 python3 src/main.py --config=offpg_smac --env-config=particle with env_args.scenario_name=continuous_pred_prey_3a t_max=2000000